roots/sage/README.md

 ## Theme development

 - Run `yarn` from the theme directory to install dependencies
-- Update `bud.config.js` with your local dev URL

 ### Build commands

-- `yarn dev` — Compile assets when file changes are made, start Browsersync session
+- `yarn dev` — Compile assets when file changes are made
 - `yarn build` — Compile assets for production

 ## Documentation